 - Children below the age of 18.
 In these cases, there is a pause to the time limit lasting until the injured party reaches their 18th birthday.
 A litigation friend can file a claim for them before this date.
 However, if the injured party turns 18 without legal proceedings having been started, they will have 3 years from the date of their 18th birthday to bring forward a personal injury claim.

-If you would like to know if you are within the time limit to start a claim for personal injury compensation, speak to one of the advisors from our team.
+If you would like to know if you are within the time limit to start a claim, speak to one of the advisors from our team.

 Compensation Payouts In Broken Chair Accident Claims